Cigoler/product-catalog/src/content/products/069-Die-hard-bauble-side-light-litho.md

 ---
 title: 'Die Hard - [Litho]'
 description: 'Is it or is it not an xmas movie.
 Die hard fans you decide.
 Xmas litho bauble.
 6 images available.
 Also included is a table top version which uses a tealight.'
-category: 'Baubles, Globes & Ornaments' catalogue number: '069'
+category: 'Baubles, Globes & Tree Ornaments' catalogue number: '069'
 tags: [
     'bauble',